aws/aws-lambda-java-libs/aws-lambda-java-profiler/README.md

 A new thread is created to handle calling `/next` and uploading the results of the profiler to S3.
 The bucket to upload the result to is configurable using an environment variable.

-### Project Structure

-- `Agent.java`: Main class that coordinates profiling and S3 uploads.
-- `AgentEntry.java`: Entry point for the Java agent.
-- `ExtensionClient.java`: Handles communication with the Lambda Extensions API.

 ### Troubleshooting